Editor’s note: This post was originally published in July 2013 and has been completely revamped and updated for accuracy and comprehensiveness.

 There are a few reasons.
 The primary users who rely heavily on alt text are those who are blind.
 Many will use software to read a webpage aloud to them.
 Such software will read the alt text of an image so that this user can still reap the benefits that the image provides.

 Another time you’ll see an alt tag appear is when a page is having issues loading its images.
 When images have proper alt tags, a user can get an idea of what the image is even though it isn’t loading.

 Of course, there are some images on a page that are purely decorative.
 Small icons may improve the look of a site without providing any additional information.
 Images such as these may not include alt tags.
 But images like your storage facility’s photos, for example, are equipped with alt tags and image title tags.

+It's important to think about the message you're trying to convey with a particular image.
 Some browsers even display alt tags when a user hovers their mouse over an image.
 If you've ever seen an image, wondered what it meant, and hovered over it to wait for a tag, think about what text would be most helpful when viewed together with the text that's surrounding the image.

 So what images do you have on your site?
 Penn State provides a great example of a common image that you may not have even considered:

 You could write a tag that reads “Credit Card Logos,” but what help would that be for users who hover over the image or blind users who hear the phrase read to them?
 Not much.
 A better option would be “Visa, MasterCard, American Express, and Discover cards accepted.”
 Now your user enjoys the benefit of a visual image as well as a concise, helpful description.